 - Sleep disturbances

 Doctors can run diagnostic tests such as an MRI or CT scan to rule out other medical conditions.
-Test results may show up as normal, even in the presence of a traumatic brain injury of some sort.
-For that reason, doctors may have to diagnose TBI’s based on a medical history and current symptoms.
-It is especially important to inform the doctor as to how the accident happened, to help him or her make sense of your symptoms.
+Test results often show up as normal, even in the presence of a traumatic brain injury.
+This “normal” imaging can confirm that your symptoms are likely the result of a TBI and not something else like a tumor.
+It will also rule out a skull fracture.
+A concussion from a car accident will not show up on imaging with most of today’s technology.
+But it does not mean that the injury is not there, as the auto insurance company wants us to believe.
+Doctors will generally diagnose TBI’s based on a medical history and current symptoms.
+It is especially important to tell the doctor that you were in a car accident and explain how the accident happened.
+This will help your medical team make sense of your symptoms.
 Once a doctor has the context surrounding your symptoms, they can more confidently link your injury to the accident.

 Making sure you are Okay after a Car Accident

 You should seek medical attention after an accident because internal injuries are often delayed.
 It can be hard to recognize symptoms, so being checked by a doctor after an accident can lead to faster diagnosis and more effective treatments for serious injuries.
 Also, you should see a doctor if you’ve experienced an accident because these types of injuries often require rehabilitation.
 The sooner you begin treatment, the sooner you can start to feel better.